aarong/feedme-server-core/DEV.md

   of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.

-  The server must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event and must pass the same error (or not).
+  The library must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event and must pass the same error (or no error) with that event.

 - `stop([err])`

-  Informs the server that the transport state is now `stopped`.
+  Informs the library that the transport state is now `stopped`.
 This event must only be emitted when the transport state was previously `stopping`.

-  The transport must pass the same `err` object (or not) that was passed with the previous `stopping` event.
+  The transport must pass the same `err` object (or no error) that was passed with the previous `stopping` event.

   The transport state must remain `stopped` until the library calls `transport.start()`.

 - `connect(clientId)`

-  Informs the server that a new client has connected and that the client has been assigned the string identifier `clientId`.
+  Informs the library that a new client has connected and that the client has been assigned the string identifier `clientId`.
 This event must only be emitted when the transport state is `started`.

 - `message(clientId, msg)`

-  Informs the server that a string message `msg` has been received from `clientId`.
+  Informs the library that a string message `msg` has been received from `clientId`.

   This event must only be emitted when the transport state is `started` and